Staff Organizations. University Of Maine Spectator Club Records

-The collection contains copies of the club constitution, a history of its founding, group photographs of members taken on three different dates, a list of program topics, a few event programs, letters, bills, receipts, and minutes from meetings 1911-2000.
+The record groups contains copies of the club constitution, a history of its founding, group photographs of members taken on three different dates, a list of program topics, a few event programs, letters, bills, receipts, and minutes from meetings 1911-2000.
 Many of the letters offer thanks for support of various causes.
 Other letters thank the group for gifts and condolences following the death of one of the members.
 Minutes include detailed accounts of meetings along with lists of officers, members, attendance, speakers, entertainers, topics, dues, expenditures, and treasurer's reports.

 - University of Maine.
 Spectator Club (Organization)

 Kept at Fogler Library's offsite storage facility.
 One week's notice required for retrieval.
 Personal identifiable and sensitive information will be redacted before release.
 There are digital copies of Club material from 2015-2020 that can be accessed in Special collections.

 Conditions Governing Use